MizunoJin/Budget-Tracking-App/README.md

 ### Conclusion

 The budget application has been thoroughly tested, and all requirements have been successfully implemented.
 The application provides users with comprehensive features for managing their finances effectively.

+## Contribution

+### Jin Mizuno

+In my role as Project Manager, I was tasked with the strategic oversight of our project's lifecycle, encompassing the establishment of clear team objectives and milestones to guide our progress and ensure alignment with our goals.
+A key aspect of my duties involved documenting the proceedings of each meeting.
+After every team meeting, I diligently wrote minutes, capturing the essence of our discussions, decisions made, and action items assigned.

+In my role as Developer, my contribution focused on the practical application of design patterns and principles to enhance the architecture and functionality of the software.
+I took charge of implementing the classes originally designed by Forhad, introducing minor modifications to the design where necessary to optimize maintainability.
+Specifically, I incorporated the Singleton design pattern into the Logger class to ensure a single instance of the logger is used throughout the application, enhancing consistency in logging mechanisms.

+Additionally, I applied the Factory design pattern to the Category class to consolidate the logic of creating instances of the PresetCategory and UserCategory classes, which inherit from the Category class, in one place and track CategoryId.
+To further decouple the abstraction from its implementation, I integrated the Bridge design pattern into the Logger class, providing a more scalable and maintainable structure that can accommodate future changes with minimal impact on existing code.

+I also utilized inheritance with the Category class to establish a hierarchical relationship between different types of categories, promoting code reuse and simplifying the modification process.
+Lastly, I implemented delegation in the User class, offloading specific tasks to other classes while maintaining a clear separation of responsibilities.
+This approach not only simplifies the User class but also enhances the overall design by promoting loose coupling and high cohesion.